Skim by Section

 - Soak bamboo skewers in water for at least 30 minutes ahead of time (if you don't they'll likely burn).

-- Place kabobs on greased grill pan and grill over medium heat until shrimp is cooked through, about 3-5 minutes on each side.
+- Grill kabobs.
+Place kabobs on greased grill pan or directly on the grill and grill over medium heat until shrimp is cooked through, about 3-5 minutes on each side.

-- Brush with barbecue sauce and serve hot.
+- Brush with barbecue sauce using a basting brush, and serve immediately.

 Leave a Reply